The Project

 Given the observed enhancement of the capacity for reflection and social cognition, LIFE is asking: can literature also enhance one’s sense of empowerment?

-Our working definition of “Empowerment” is “an expansion of the scope of freedom of choice and action by increasing one’s authority and control over resources and decisions that affect one’s life”.1 Here, empowerment relates to internal resources …
+Empowerment, in our working definition, is “an expansion of the scope of freedom of choice and action by increasing one’s authority and control over resources and decisions that affect one’s life”.1 Here, it relates to internal resources …

 Read more